quantalogic/qllm/README.md

 # QLLM: Multi-Provider LLM Command CLI 🚀

-QLLM (Quantum Logic Language Models) is a powerful and flexible Command Line Interface (CLI) for interacting with multiple Large Language Model (LLM) providers.
+QLLM (QuantaLogic LLM) is a powerful and flexible Command Line Interface (CLI) for interacting with multiple Large Language Model (LLM) providers.
 Built with ❤️ by [@quantalogic](https://github.com/quantalogic), QLLM simplifies the process of leveraging state-of-the-art language models in your projects and workflows.

 ## 🌟 Key Features